-- 8.1 Car parking spaces are available to tenants and their visitors in some of our developments.
-Since the number of spaces is limited it is not normally possible to allocate spaces for the sole use of specific tenants. - 8.2 Our car parks are provided for the sole use of parking private cars belonging to residents and their visitors.
-We will consider the use of a permit holder only service where parking for our tenants becomes a problem.
+- 9.1 Car parking spaces are available to tenants and their visitors in some of our developments.
+Since the number of spaces is limited, it is not normally possible to allocate spaces for the sole use of specific tenants. - 9.2 Our car parks are provided for the sole use of parking private cars belonging to residents and their visitors.
 We will take appropriate measures to remove vehicles parked without authorisation (e.g. caravans, commercial vehicles) if they are causing a problem, or vehicles that have been abandoned in our car parks.
-Untaxed cars will be reported to East Lothian Council's Environmental Services who have the authority to remove them. - 8.3 We will not allow major repair work on cars or other vehicles parked in car parks owned or managed by us.
+Untaxed cars will be reported to East Lothian Council's Environmental Services who have the authority to remove them. - 9.3 We will not allow major repair work on cars or other vehicles parked in car parks owned or managed by us.

-9.0 Garages & Garage Plots
+10.0 Garages & Garage Plots

-- 9.1 We will accept enquiries for garage / plot lets in person, by telephone or in writing. - 9.2 We will record the area which an applicant is interested in and add their details to the garage / plot waiting list.
-If no waiting list exists, we will advertise the garage/plot through elha.com and our office window. - 9.3 We will give our tenants priority over non-tenants when allocating a garage otherwise we will make all allocations in date order. - 9.4 There are no succession rights to garage leases.
-We will however give priority to spouses, civil partners and co-habitees if the tenant dies and the partner wishes to continue with the lease. - 9.5 All tenants and non-tenants will only hold one garage / plot let.
-However, the Director of Housing may in exceptional circumstances consider a further let, i.e. where there are vacant garage / plots and there is no waiting list.

-9.6 We will only grant permission for garages which can be dismantled to be erected on our garage plots.
+- 10.1 We will accept enquiries for garage / plot lets in person, by telephone or in writing. - 10.2 When a garage / plot becomes available will advertise it through elha.com and our office window. - 10.3 We will give our tenants priority over non-tenants when allocating a garage otherwise we will make all allocations in date order. - 10.4 There are no succession rights to garage leases.
+We will however give priority to spouses, civil partners and co-habitees if the tenant dies and the partner wishes to continue with the lease. - 10.5 All tenants and non-tenants will only hold one garage / plot let.
+However, the Housing Manager, may in exceptional circumstances, consider a further let, i.e. where there are vacant garage / plots and there is no waiting list. - 10.6 We will only grant permission for garages which can be dismantled to be erected on our garage plots.

-10.0 Pets
+11.0 Pets

-- 10.1 Sections 2.6, 2.7 and 3.3 of the Tenancy Agreement state that tenants have the right to keep domestic pets; provided they recognise their responsibilities and obligations set out in the Agreement; including not allowing their pet to cause a nuisance.
-If a tenant does not comply with the Agreement, we can insist on the removal of the pet and will consider taking the appropriate legal action if necessary. - 10.2 Due to the excessive number of complaints received relating to dogs living in flats, from 1 April 2017 we will not allow dogs in flats where there is no private garden.
-However, the Director of Housing may grant permission in exceptional circumstances only. - 10.3 Provided they are complying with the terms of the Tenancy Agreement, no existing dog owner will be required to re-home their pet but any dog owner living in our flats before 1 April 2017 will be asked to register their dog(s) with us.
-If, after this date, their dog/s cause a nuisance we will request that the animal is removed and will take the appropriate legal action if the tenant fails to comply with our request. - 10.4 When we advertise flats to which the ban on dogs applies this will be clearly stated in the advert to ensure that applicants are aware of the ban before they apply for the property. - 10.5 We will also reiterate this information at pre allocation visits and check that the applicant does not own a dog. - 10.6 From 1 April 2017 the only exception to the ban on dogs in common entrance flats will be assistance dogs.
+- 11.1 Sections 2.6, 2.7 and 3.3 of the Tenancy Agreement state that tenants have the right to keep domestic pets; provided they recognise their responsibilities and obligations set out in the Agreement; including not allowing their pet to cause a nuisance.
+If a tenant does not comply with the Agreement, we can insist on the removal of the pet and will consider taking the appropriate legal action if necessary. - 11.2 We will not allow dogs in a flat where there is no private garden.
+However, the Housing Manager may grant permission in exceptional circumstances for example, the dog assists with a mental health issue.
+We will ask for supporting documentation such as a GP's letter in such cases. - 11.3 Provided they are complying with the terms of the Tenancy Agreement; no existing dog owner will be required to re-home their pet but any dog owner living in our flats before 1 April 2017 will be asked to register their dog(s) with us.
+If, after this date, their dog/s cause a nuisance we will request that the animal is removed and will take the appropriate legal action if the tenant fails to comply with our request. - 11.4 When we advertise flats to which the ban on dogs applies this will be clearly stated in the advert to ensure that applicants are aware of the ban before they apply for the property. - 11.5 We will also reiterate this information at pre allocation visits and check that the applicant does not own a dog. - 11.6 From 1 April 2017 the only exception to the ban on dogs in common entrance flats will be assistance dogs.

-11.0 Lodgers
+12.0 Lodgers